2004 United States presidential election in Iowa

 Bush became the first Republican to win Iowa since Ronald Reagan had done so in 1984.
-As of the 2020 presidential election, this is the last time a Republican won Iowa by only a plurality.
+As of the 2024 presidential election, this is the last time a Republican won Iowa by only a plurality.
 Until 2020, this was the last time Iowa did not vote for the same candidate as neighboring Wisconsin.
-This election marked a new streak of Iowa voting for the winning ticket in every election along with Florida and Ohio until 2020 when all three voted for the losing candidate.
+This election marked a new streak of Iowa voting for the winning ticket in every election along with Florida and Ohio until 2020, when all three voted for the losing candidate.
 With Iowa, Florida, and Ohio's winning streaks no longer being intact, Wisconsin, Michigan, and Pennsylvania are now all tied for the longest streaks of siding with the winner, all three of which most recently failing to do so when they backed Kerry during his losing presidential bid in 2004.

-Bush is also the only US president to win the White House without Iowa to then carry it upon winning re-election.
-This is the opposite to Woodrow Wilson and FDR as they are the only two presidents to have carried the Hawkeye State upon winning office but lose it upon re-election.
+Bush is also the only US president to win the White House without Iowa and then carry it upon winning re-election.
+This is the opposite of Woodrow Wilson and FDR, the only two presidents to have carried Iowa upon winning office but lost it upon winning re-election.